VOLT

 Native tooling and open-source layers

-Several capabilities that feel like built-in product features are actually powered by the wider open-source ecosystem around VOLT.
+Several capabilities are powered by the open-source ecosystem around VOLT.

 ToolRole in the Runtime